tomopagu/NicoCLI/readme.md

 ### Roadmap
 - Make the command line interface have a progress bar and more info logged on what it's doing for the user.
 - Options for changing the format / quality of audio conversion
-- An actual site so users can input an sm code and get back an mp3 ala NicoSound